 Once a particular product meets most of your needs it is time to focus on engaging with the product’s community, if not already done.
 All good open source software encourage community engagement in ways that facilitate learning, helping and contributing towards the software’s quality.
 If you have the requisite technical skills then you can even customise the software to suit your specific needs.
 Thus, the open source ecosystem also facilitates practising of collaborative innovation.

-Moreover, emphasis on just products may risk a student becoming technically handicapped.
+Moreover, emphasis on just proprietary products may risk a student becoming technically handicapped.
 This may happen when one is required to perform computing tasks in the absence of tools they are trained in.
 Hence, the emphasis on learning core concepts and developing capabilities to dabble with multiple open source alternatives.
 This process of exploratory learning equips the students to make informed choices amongst tools as they advance in their careers.

 Thus, introducing students to Linux and open source software at an early stage has manifold benefits.
 It will not only enable them to learn computing concepts in an unbiased manner but will also have a significant positive impact on the development of children.
 Hence, conceptual learning of computers as opposed to products also serves as a key benefit of adopting open source in education.